 Banned in China: Banned in Germany: The No Swastikas rule is so Serious Business there, it doubles as Comically Missing the Point on many levels.
 It wasn't shown until it was included in a film festival featuring the works of Jewish filmmakers.
 The musical was also almost barred from a theatrical run until the creative team struck upon the idea of replacing the swastikas with pretzels and came to think that it actually made the play even funnier.

 Creator Backlash: The subject of sort of a meta-example (in addition to the obvious in-universe example).
 In season 4 of Curb Your Enthusiasm, Mel casts Larry David as Max on Broadway, knowing he's a terrible actor, in the hopes that The Producers will finally die because he's sick of it (see?).
-The season finale covers the debut performance with Larry in the role, and he starts to falter but manages to turn it around, ensuring the show's continued longevity.
+The season finale covers the debut performance with Larry in the role.

 The original film was so offbeat and provocative it almost didn't get released - until Peter Sellers saw an early cut at a private gathering and pressured Avco-Embassy to support it, taking out an ad in Variety.
 (Ironically, Brooks had initially wanted Sellers for a role in the film but he turned it down.)